-Acquired Brain Injury (ABI)
+Acquired Brain Injury

-Acquired Brain Injury (ABI) is defined by the World Health Organization as damage to the brain, which occurs after birth and is not related to a congenital or degenerative disease.
+Acquired Brain Injury (ABI) is damage to the brain, which occurs after birth and is not related to a congenital or degenerative disease.
 Congenital is a disease or physical abnormality present from birth.
 Degenerative is a disease or symptom characterized by progressive, often irreversible deterioration and loss of function in the organs and tissues.